 Who Needs Huge Budgets, Anyway?

-You don’t need a mammoth budget, or even much skill.
-I don’t know a hacksaw from a jigsaw puzzle.
+You don’t need a mammoth budget, or even much skill to knock out most of the DIY home improvement ideas above.
+Personally, I don’t know a hacksaw from a jigsaw puzzle.

 Save some money on contractors and cleaners, get your hands dirty, and you’ll feel an incredible satisfaction afterward.
 And that’s before you even cash that plump, juicy check!

 What repairs have you made yourself?
-Any DIY tales of glory (or horror)?
+Any DIY home improvement tales of glory (or horror)?
 Regale us!